-Using the rule of thumb, it is recommended that Cronbach’s Alpha-Coefficient and Gutman’s lambda2 coefficient are higher than 0.7.
-In case of the adjustable interpreter these coefficient values are above the recommended threshold value for all the scales except in the case of Efficiency (= 0.67) and Dependability (= 0.46) for UEQ in sign language, and in the case of Dependability for standard UEQ with the value of 0.69.
-This result could either be a consequence of having a small sample size, since only 21 people participated in the study, or a consequence of corresponding statement understandability.
-Namely, 14 % of the participants had issues with understanding the statements for question 8, and more than 50% of participants did not exactly understand the user experience context of statements 17 and 19.
-The results of scale consistency for Cronbach’s Alpha and Gutman’s Lambda 2 are presented in Table 5.
+Using the rule of thumb, it is recommended that the Cronbach’s Alpha-Coefficient and the Gutman’s Lambda2 coefficient are higher than 0.7.
+In case of the adjustable interpreter these coefficient values are above the recommended threshold value for all the scales except in the case of Efficiency (= 0.66) and Dependability (= 0.41) for the UEQ SSL, and in the case of Dependability (a = 0.67) for the UEQ TXT.
+This result could either be a consequence of having a smaller sample size of 33 participants in the study or a consequence of corresponding statement understandability.
+Namely, 14 % of the participants had issues with understanding the statements for question 8, and more than 42% of participants did not exactly understand the user experience context of statements 17 and 19.
+The results of scale consistency for Cronbach’s Alpha and Gutman’s Lambda 2 are presented in Table 6.

-Table .
-UEQ Scale consistency of the adjustable interpreter
+Table 6.
+UEQ scale consistency of the adjustable interpreter